PaipaPsyche/PenroseTrip/_posts/2020-08-15-cellular-battle-royale.markdown

 * **Clear monitors** blanks all the genetic slots.
 * **Toggle vectors** switches ON/OFF to display all the cell vectors.

+* **Enable/Disable auto-experiments** switches ON/OFF the automatic experimentation procedure.
+Always press **RESET** when beginning a new experiment sequence.

+* **RESET** clear all genetic displays, deletes genetic pool and restarts generation counter.
+It can only be activated if *auto-experiments* are enabled.

 **SELECTORS:**
 * **Main Goal** defines the scoring method for the cells.
 * **CELL INDICATORS** set the 4 values that each cell has displayed in the upper and lower margins.